Mrigakshi1/azure-devops-test-management/README.md

 Impact:
 Invalid user data may be stored in the system.

-Defects identified during testing were logged in Azure Boards.

-Severity: Medium

-Sample defect created to demonstrate Azure DevOps defect management workflow.
+Test executed using Postman.

+Invalid job title format was submitted in the Create User API request.

 Expected Result:
-The API should validate the job title field and reject invalid formats.
+The API should validate the job field and reject invalid formats.

 Actual Result:
-The API accepts invalid job title values and creates the user successfully.
+The API accepted the invalid job title and returned HTTP 201 Created.

+Outcome:
+FAIL

+Bug created to demonstrate Azure DevOps defect tracking and test-to-defect traceability.

 ![Azure DevOps Bug](screenshots/07-devops-bug-created.png)